andrew-pyle/orange-pi-hadoop-cluster/index.md

 [ 3 updates to install: apt-get upgrade ]
 ```
->Linux Debian Note: apt-get is a package manager for the Debian OS.
+>Linux Debian: apt-get is a package manager for the Debian OS.
 It handles installing programs on the CLI (which is a good thing, because I'd have trouble installing programs from the Internet without it!)
 > Run this command for more information.
 >```bash
 >$ man apt-get